nguyluky/MAOS/README.md

 # MAOS
-python Valorant Thirdparty Launcher
+Python Valorant Third-party Launcher

-MCOS: Multi account one setting
+MCOS: Multi-account one setting

+## About
+When you have multiple accounts and share them with your friends, your accounts will become chaotic.
+You won't know which account is currently in use, and when you log in.
+You may spend a lot of time adjusting your settings.
+It is really annoying.
+So, I created this launcher to have full control over these accounts.

 ## Features
 - Account Switcher
 - Centralize a game setting
-  - set your setting when your play
+  - Set your settings when you play
-  - set to back when your quit game
+  - Set them back when you quit the game
 - Match history (developing)
 - Account status
   - Check if your friend is playing or not
+- Quick access:
+  - shortcut of each account

 ## screenshort